When Did the Waters Part?

 The system is a single machine.
 One equation — the plate velocity as a function of time — drives everything: the ocean heating, the basin deepening, the mountain building, the volcanic forcing, the ice accumulation, the sea level drop, and the opening of the corridors.
 Two primary observational constraints plus the narrative's recorded phase transition drive five major outputs.

 The animals exit the ark into a greening continent.
-The highways open within decades.
+The highways open within the first few centuries after the new sea floor solidifies.
 The vegetation is waiting for them.
 The question that remains — which animals walk which corridors, how fast they spread, and why each continent ends up with the fauna it has — is the subject of the final paper in this series.

 What This Paper Does Not Claim

 This paper does not claim that the quantitative results are precise.
-The sea level budget, ice volume, and corridor climate profiles are order-of-magnitude estimates derived from calibrated but simplified models.
-A full general circulation model would refine these numbers — but as discussed in this paper, the extreme and rapidly varying forcing conditions of the post-catastrophe environment sit outside the calibration range of standard GCMs, making a reduced-complexity approach both necessary and more appropriate at this stage.
+The sea level budget and corridor climate profiles are order-of-magnitude estimates derived from calibrated but simplified models.
+A full general circulation model would refine these numbers — but the extreme and rapidly varying forcing conditions of the post-catastrophe environment sit outside the calibration range of standard GCMs, making a reduced-complexity approach both necessary and more appropriate at this stage.

 This paper does not claim that the vegetation succession timeline is precisely calibrated to the post-catastrophe conditions.
 The modern volcanic analogs (Krakatoa, Mount St. Helens, Surtsey) provide directional evidence and order-of-magnitude timing, but no modern event matches the scale, precipitation intensity, or biological starting conditions of the model.
 The claim is that vegetation establishes faster in this model than in the observed analogs, not that the exact timeline is known.